haddocking/haddocking.github.io/education/molmod/docking.md

 all to make contacts per se.

-### Step4: Increase the fraction of randomly deleted restraints
+### Step 4: Increase the fraction of randomly deleted restraints

 For this unfold the **Distance restraints menu**.